title: "Build an NFT marketplace" authors: "Benjamin Fuentes (Marigold)" last_update: date: 22 May 2024

 Creating an FA2 contract from a template

-The ligo/fa library provides a template that saves you from having to implement all of the FA2 standard yourself.
+The ligo/fa library provides a template that saves you from having to implement all of the FA2 standards yourself.
 Follow these steps to create a contract that is based on the template and implements the required endpoints:

 1. Create a contract to manage your NFTs: